Edai/TheBezierSurface/README.md

-FUNDAMENTALS OF COMPUTER GRAPHICS -  PROJECT 2 REPORT
+FUNDAMENTALS OF COMPUTER GRAPHICS -  PROJECT 3 REPORT

-Author: Valentin KAO <valentin.kao@epitech.eu>
-		张有请 - 2017280242
+Author: Valentin KAO <valentin.kao@epitech.eu> 张有请 - 2017280242

-The purpose of this project is to implement an OpenGl program in which multiple stars rotate around a center point and extend to the outer ring.
+The purpose of this project is to implement an OpenGl program in which there is a textured Bezier surface with 25 control points (5 per lines) and you can change the smoothness of the surface;
-The stars must be of different colors.

 ---------------------------------------------------------------------------
 VIDEO CAPTURE